KDE/clazy/docs/checks/README-assert-with-side-effects.md

 #### Pitfalls

-As this is a level3 check, it will have many false positives and might be buggy.
+This check is experimental and will have many false positives and might be buggy.
 Patches accepted!